SnapDwell logo

 What should sellers focus on when comparing flat-fee realtor options?

-Is the cheapest flat-fee option always best?
+Is the cheapest flat-fee realtor always the best option?

 Final Takeaway